 The Purdue University Department of Agricultural and Biological Engineering is consistently ranked among the top in the nation.
-We are currently ranked the number one Graduate Program by US News and World Report for an unprecedented eighth consecutive year.

 Graduate education is the foundation of our quest to extend knowledge frontiers.
 Excellent facilities and internationally-known faculty support approximately 120 graduate students per year in the areas of:

-- Agricultural Systems Management
+Agricultural Systems Management

-- Environmental & Natural Resources Engineering
+Environmental and Natural Resources

-- Machine Systems Engineering
+Machine Systems Engineering

-Additional areas for graduate students include Biological Engineering and Technology, BioNanotechnology, Ecological Sciences and Engineering, Fluid Power, Machine Systems, and Agrosecurity.
+Additional focus areas for graduate students include Biological Engineering and Technology, BioNanotechnology, Ecological Sciences and Engineering, Fluid Power, Machine Systems, and Agrosecurity.